NilFoundation/zkLLVM/gitbook-docs/tutorials/03-merkle-tree.md

 }
 ```
 {% hint style="info" %}
 Merkle tree is a very common data structure.
 In this tutorial you've learn how to construct it from scratch.
 Though, you don't need to do it every time.
-We have Merkle Tree algorithm in our Crypto3 library of optimized circuit-friendly algorithms.
+We have Merkle Tree algorithm in our Crypto3 library of optimized circuit-friendly algorithms imlementations.
 {% endhint %}

 We will need this Merkle Tree circuit in the next tutorial when build a zkBridge.